1995 Ontario general election: Results

+Summary

 The Progressive Conservatives won a majority while the Liberals finished with less support than they had in the 1990 election.
 The NDP, despite improving their standing in some Northern Ontario ridings, were heavily defeated, falling to 17 seats and third party status.
 The New Democrats would remain the third party until 2018 when they returned to Official Opposition status.
 McLeod and Rae resigned their party leadership posts not long after the campaign.
 It was also the worst result for an incumbent Ontario governing party up to that time and would remain so until 2018 when the NDP finally surpassed the then-governing Liberals.

 One independent candidate was elected: Peter North in the riding of Elgin.
 North had been elected in 1990 as a New Democrat, but left the NDP and declared his intention to run as a Progressive Conservative.
 The PC Party did not accept him as a candidate, however.